KamranMiadi/todo-backend/README.md

 - Deployment: Manages 3 replicas of the NestJS app, ensuring high availability and enabling rolling updates.
 The imagePullPolicy: Always ensures the latest image is pulled from Docker Hub.
 - Service: Provides a stable ClusterIP for accessing the NestJS app, abstracting pod IPs and enabling load balancing across replicas.
+- ConfigMap: Stores non-sensitive configuration (e.g., APP_PORT, DB_URL) for easy updates.
+- Secret: Securely stores sensitive data (e.g., database password) in base64-encoded format.
+- Persistent Volume Claim: Ensures MongoDB data persists across pod restarts.
 - Rolling Updates: Updates to the Docker image are applied without downtime, as Kubernetes gradually replaces old pods with new ones.

-### Rolling Updates
+> **Rolling Updates**:

-The Deployment uses a rolling update strategy to apply changes (e.g., new image or environment variables) without downtime.
-When the `deployment.yaml` is updated, Kubernetes creates a new ReplicaSet, gradually replacing old pods with new ones while maintaining availability.
-The `todo-backend-service` ensures continuous access by load-balancing traffic across healthy pods, leveraging the `app: todo-backend` selector.
+> The Deployment uses a rolling update strategy to apply changes (e.g., new image or environment variables) without downtime.
+When the > `deployment.yaml` is updated, Kubernetes creates a new ReplicaSet, gradually replacing old pods with new ones while maintaining
+> availability.
+The `todo-backend-service` ensures continuous access by load-balancing traffic across healthy pods, leveraging the`app: > todo-backend` selector.

 ## Planned Enhancements

-- ConfigMaps and Secrets: Manage application configuration (e.g., port, database URL) and sensitive data (e.g., database password).
-- Persistent Storage: Deploy MongoDB with a Persistent Volume Claim for data persistence.
 - Autoscaling: Implement a Horizontal Pod Autoscaler to scale the app based on CPU usage.
 - Monitoring: Add Prometheus and Grafana for observability, with dashboards for CPU, memory, and request metrics.